Roaring Tiger 1920s Pompeian Bronze Antique Bookend Statuette

 Now, back to the details of this fantastic Pompeian Bronze Company tiger...

 SPECS: Measures about 6.5" tall on a 8" by 2.6" base (the tiger's body is slightly larger than the base, at about 8.3" nose to ankle), and weighing in at 3 lbs 5 oz.
 Marked "Pompeian Bronze" on one of the base's long sides, and "311" on one of the short sides.
-Bronze-cladding is in excellent condition, without any breaks or tears, just a few small scrapes, one of which might be described as a "dent", although its an odd shape for a dent (approx. 2mm by 7mm, on the neck, see the photo).
+Bronze-cladding is in excellent condition, without any breaks or tears.
+A couple very minor scrapes/marks, see the photos with pointer.